Crop Information - Planting & Harvesting

-In addition to crops, there are plenty of fruit and pecan orchards here, as well as a number of beautiful vineyards.
+In addition to crops, there are plenty of fruit, olive and pecan orchards here, as well as an increasing number of beautiful vineyards.

 For more information, see below for the most recent planting and harvesting charts as well as statewide density maps provided by the Texas office of the USDA’s National Agricultural Statistics Service.
 A list of additional online resources is provided at the bottom of the page.

 Crop Density Maps